WICG/background-sync/explainer.md

 If you write an email, instant message, or simply favourite a tweet, the application needs to communicate that data to the server.
 If that fails, either due to user connectivity, service availability or anything in-between, the app can store that action in some kind of 'outbox' for retry later.

-Unfortunately, on the web, that outbox can only be processed while a page on the site is running.
+Unfortunately, on the web, that outbox can only be processed while the site is displayed in a browsing context.
 This is particularly problematic on mobile, where browsing contexts are frequently shut down to free memory.

 Native application platforms provide [job scheduling](https://developer.android.com/reference/android/app/job/JobScheduler.html) APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
 The web platform needs capabilities like this too.